shtnsl/math-sdk/docs/overview_section/state_overview.md

 |       ...         |          ...      |        ...        |

-All files generated from the `MathEngine` will have the prefix `lookUpTable_mode.csv`.
+All files generated from the Math Engine will have the prefix `lookUpTable_mode.csv`.
 This is the file consumed by the optimization algorithm, which has the effect of modifying the weight values, which are initially set to `1`.
 Optimized lookup tables will have the prefix `lookUpTable_mode_0.csv`